jhucsf/spring2020/assign/assign02.md

 ### Writing assembly code

 The purpose of this assignment is for you to learn how to write assembly code by hand.
-So, using the compiler to compile C to assembly code, and then pretending you wrote the assembly code, is *not* a legitimate way to complete this step.
+So, using the compiler to compile C to assembly code, and then pretending you wrote the assembly code, is *not* a legitimate way to complete this task.

 You may inspect compiler-generated assembly code as a learning tool, but you should do so sparingly, and you should *never* directly copy any compiler-generated code into your assembly source files.

-### Hints for Step 4
+### Hints for Task 4

-This step is challenging!
+This task is challenging!
 Here are some hints to help you make progress.

-*Start with the simplest functions.*  If you are implementing the functions suggested in [Step 1](#step-1-postfix-calculator-in-c), you might start by implementing the `isSpace` function, which should return 1 if its argument is space (`' '`) or tab (`'\t'`), and return 0 otherwise.
+*Start with the simplest functions.*  If you are implementing the functions suggested in [Task 1](#task-1-postfix-calculator-in-c), you might start by implementing the `isSpace` function, which should return 1 if its argument is space (`' '`) or tab (`'\t'`), and return 0 otherwise.
 The `isDigit` function is also a good place to start.

 *Write the unit tests as you implement your functions.* Your job will be *vastly* easier if you develop each function and its unit test(s) at the same time.
 You will find that unit tests allow you to test and debug each function in isolation, and free you from having to worry unnecessarily about interactions with other functions.

 Once you get all of the individual functions to work correctly, you can tie them together into a complete program.
-See [Step 5](#step-5-unit-tests-for-assembly-postfix-calculator) below for more details on how to write unit tests for your assembly functions.
+See [Task 5](#task-5-unit-tests-for-assembly-postfix-calculator) below for more details on how to write unit tests for your assembly functions.

 *Follow the calling conventions.* Make sure your assembly language functions correctly adhere to the x86-64 calling conventions.
 By doing so,